 For the Past 9 Years, Linux Kernel has been Plagued with Dirty Cow – A Privilege-Escalation Bug

-Red Hat, the leading open source software developer firm, has revealed that Linux Kernel has been infected with a serious bug for the past 9 years.
+Red Hat, the leading open source software development firm, has revealed that Linux Kernel has been infected with a serious bug for the past 9 years.
 The bug has been dubbed as Dirty Cow.
-It is deemed dangerous because through this bug, an attacker can get write access to read-only memory.
+It is deemed dangerous because, through this bug, an attacker can get write access to read-only memory.

 According to Red Hat’s research, the bug was identified in the method adopted by Linux Kernel’s memory subsystem to handle “the copy on write (COW) breakage of private read-only memory mapping.”

 With this ability, the attacker can easily exploit the system by gaining Write Access to read-only memory.

 Must Read: New Trojan Turns Linux Devices into Botnet

 Talking to Ars Technica, Senior Security Researcher at Azimuth Security, Dan Rosenberg states that this particular bug is so far the most serious of all bugs ever found in Linux systems.
 The fact that this bug has been there for the last 9 years makes the situation even more concerning.

 “It’s probably the most serious Linux local privilege escalation ever.
 The nature of the vulnerability lends itself to extremely reliable exploitation.
 This vulnerability has been present for nine years, which is an extremely long period of time,” said Rosenberg.